MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 - F10, F11 Player and computer game over screens

 These screens show the end game result once a score of 5 has been reached by either the player or computer.
-The outcome message is updated with a larger text size to either read "You are a weiner" (intentional, playful joke to give the user some interaction and consider, "have they really won or do they want to play the computer again as it is mocking them") or "computer wins : (", again providing a playful interaction for the user so that they are encouraged to subconsciously play again without being deterred due to a harsh output if the computer won.
-The game ends at these output screens and JavaScript is used to remove the evnt listeners on the player weapon buttons so that no more choices can be made.
-The refresh button then allwos the user to easily reset the game if they wish to play again, clearing all the outputs and reinstating the player choice functionality.
+The outcome message is updated with a larger text size to either read "You are a weiner" (intentional - not a spelling mistake, playful joke to give the user some interaction and consider, "have they really won or do they want to play the computer again as it is mocking them") or "computer wins : (", again providing a playful interaction for the user so that they are encouraged to subconsciously play again without being deterred due to a harsh output if the computer won.
+The game ends at these output screens and JavaScript is used to remove the event listeners on the player weapon buttons so that no more choices can be made.
+The refresh button then allows the user to easily reset the game if they wish to play again, clearing all the outputs and reinstating the player choice functionality.

 ![Player game over](documentation/f10-player-game-over.png)